plopp/MD5CheckSum/README.md

 Readme
 ==================

-The program calculates the MD5 Checksum for a file and compares it to a given MD5 checksum string.
+The program calculates the MD5 checksum for a file and compares it to a given MD5 checksum string.

 Example
 -------

-You are provided with a .zip file:
+You are provided with a .zip file and its MD5 checksum:

 [rom.zip]() -- `MD5: d41d8cd98f00b204e9800998ecf8427e`

-Use the MD5CheckSum program to check the provided MD5 checksum against the downloaded file´s checksum.
+Use the MD5CheckSum program to check the provided MD5 checksum against the downloaded files checksum.

 Installation
 -----------

-		Run the .jar.
+		Run the dist>MD5CheckSumCheck.jar.

 Usage
 -----